coburnw/hp5334-ivi/README.md

 #### Steps (in my case, and as best as i recall)
   * git clone https://github.com/coburnw/hp5334-ivi.git to a devel directory of your choice.
-For me it was the parent containing the python-ivi clone.
+For me it was the parent folder containing the python-ivi clone.
   * if it doesnt already exist, mkdir python-ivi/ivi/contrib
-  * cp hp5334-ivi.git/contrib/agilent*.py to ivi/contrib folder
+  * cp hp5334-ivi.git/contrib/agilent*.py to python-ivi/ivi/contrib folder
-  * edit ivi/contrib/__init__.py file to add the three 5334 drivers
+  * edit `python-ivi/ivi/contrib/__init__.py` file to add each of the 5334 drivers
-  * edit python-ivi/ivi/__init__.py and add 'contrib' to IVI drivers section
+  * edit `python-ivi/ivi/__init__.py` and add 'contrib' to IVI drivers section
-  * edit python-ivi/setup.py and verify 'contrib' in IVI drivers section
+  * edit `python-ivi/setup.py` and verify 'contrib' in IVI drivers section
-  * 'python setup.py install' to build and (re)install python-ivi
+  * `python setup.py install` to (re)build and (re)install python-ivi
   * explore the example folder in hp5334-ivi.git

 ### Notes